 Stewardship of our precious reef ecosystems is a priority and managing the resources is a necessity, to insure it can be passed on to future generations.

-Over the past several years, I’ve become addicted to Fly Fishing on the Flats for Bonefish.
+Over the past decade, I’ve become addicted to Fly Fishing on the Flats for Bonefish.
 One of the most exciting things about fly fishing is that it is 100% catch and release, which supports our Molokai vision of sustainability.
 Our ecosystem here is extremely fragile yet pristine.
 This is one of the reasons I feel fly fishing is beneficial to our island lifestyle!

 For you anglers who have fished in other exotic areas of the world for bonefish, you may be disappointed by the smaller numbers of bonefish here.
 You will never see vast schools of a hundred fish or more.
 But what we do have, are BIG bonefish.

-Average fish are 6-8 pounds, with singles and doubles being the most common.
+Average fish are 5-8 pounds, with singles and doubles being the most common.